 Note: The most common type of chickpea appears to be round and beige.
 Other varieties can be black, green, and red.

 Apart from being a rich source of vitamins A and C, Broccoli is a great source of protein for kids.
 One cup of chopped broccoli has 2.57 grams of protein.
-According to the USDA's Nutrition Database, per 100 grams of broccoli contains 2.82 grams of protein.
-The best part is that, along with proteins, Broccoli also provides fibre and nutrients.
-Broccoli is also high in fibre, antioxidants, and minerals.
+According to the USDA's Nutrition Database, 100 grams of broccoli contains 2.82 grams of protein.
+The best part is that, along with proteins, Broccoli also provides fiber and nutrients.
+Broccoli is also high in fiber, antioxidants, and minerals.

 If your child likes matar paneer, it's a good thing.
-For the matar (peas) in the dish are full of protein.
+The matar (peas) in the dish are full of protein.
 One cup of peas contains eight times the protein when compared to a cup of spinach.
-They also contain phytonutrients such as sponins, phenolic acids and flavanols, which have a number of health benefits.
+They also contain phytonutrients such as saponins, phenolic acids, and flavonols, which have a number of health benefits.

 Note: You can always put peas into a rice preparation or even a salad to increase the protein quotient.

-A favourite of vegetarians and vegans everywhere, lentils are loaded with proteins making it ideal to give to your child.
+A favorite of vegetarians and vegans everywhere, lentils are loaded with proteins making them ideal for giving to your child.
 One cup of lentils provides about 18 grams of dietary protein, according to the US Department of Agriculture's National Nutrient Database.
 Besides, lentils are inexpensive and easy to make.
 This means lentils provide a significant amount of protein.

 Another great source of protein is pulses.
-Not only are they an excellent source of fibre, but they are low in fat as well making pulses the ideal addition to your little one's daily diet.
+Not only are they an excellent source of fiber, but they are also low in fat, making pulses the ideal addition to your little one's daily diet.

-Note: Try simple recipes like rajmah chawal to boost the protein intake.
+Note: Try simple recipes like rajma chawal to boost the protein intake.

-Often, people advise others against eating too much nuts due to the fat content.
+Often, people advise others against eating too many nuts due to the fat content.
 But, this is totally wrong.
 Nuts have unsaturated fat, which is of the good kind.
 And the best part is nuts are loaded with proteins.
-Cashews, almonds, pistachios and peanut contain higher amounts of protein as compared to other nuts like hazelnuts.
+Cashews, almonds, pistachios, and peanuts contain higher amounts of protein as compared to other nuts like hazelnuts.

 Note: Eat only a limited quantity of nuts every day.
-Eating too much may lead to weight gain, digestion problems, and muscle and joint ache.
+Eating too much may lead to weight gain, digestion problems, and muscle and joint aches.